WilsonMedina/Selenium-Python/README.md

     https://github.com/WilsonMedina/Selenium-Python.git
  ````

-➡ Now you add the requirements.txt file, only copy the path of the requirements.txt file in this project include it in the path, example:
+➡ Now you execute the requirements.txt file, only copy the path of the requirements.txt file in this project include it in the path, example:

 If you are working con Git Bash (remember this command changes depending on the terminal you are using)
 ![image](https://github.com/WilsonMedina/Selenium-Python/assets/66540253/a776347a-b9ff-49f1-9abc-9d6337b23e07)